Frozen Embryo Transfer (FET): A Detailed Guide

 The cost of a frozen embryo transfer can vary significantly between clinics.

 Medication costs are an additional consideration.
-For medicated cycles, estrogen, progesterone, and other medications can add $500 to $1,500.
-Natural cycles generally require fewer medications, but they may involve more monitoring appointments.
+For medicated cycles, estrogen, progesterone, and other medications typically add around $500.

 At CNY Fertility, our goal is to keep treatment as accessible as possible by offering some of the most affordable FET pricing in the country.